 Along with your credit score, you may also receive the top two factors to help you better understand your credit score.
 You should focus on changing the behavior that caused these factors.

 Scores are affected by a wide variety of circumstances, including payment history, how much of your available credit you are using, and opening or closing accounts.
-A detailed explanation of how credit scores work and what affects them is found on our StreetWise Credit Score page.
 DCU has also partnered with a company called BALANCE which provides financial and credit counseling free of charge to our members.
 Their services are highly useful in many situations, including explaining credit report changes, and you can reach them at 888.456.2227.

-You will receive your FICO score on a monthly basis via Online Banking under Account Manager in your Inbox.
+You will receive your FICO® Score on a monthly basis via Online or Mobile Banking under Account Manager in your Inbox.
 The scores are updated once per month.

-No, this credit score can not be used for purposes of granting loans or any other consideration by DCU.
+No, this credit score cannot be used for purposes of granting loans or any other consideration by DCU.
 This information is provided to you for personal use, simply to monitor your credit score and possibly the reasons why your credit score is what it is.
 This information is not a pre-approval.
-However, you can see if you are pre-approved within online banking.
-Look for the pre-approval banner just above your accounts page!
-You can then accept that pre-approval online in Online Banking, or call 800.328.8797, option 3 to speak to a loan representative.
+However, you can see if you are pre-approved within Online or Mobile Banking.
+Look for the pre-approval section in Loan Suite.
+You can then accept that pre-approval through Loan Suite in Online or Mobile Banking, or call 800.328.8797, option 3 to speak to a loan representative.
 New pre-approvals are generated quarterly, so be sure to check back!

-DCU will not request this information from Equifax until you "Opt-in" and agree to the terms of the Online Banking Credit Score Disclosure.
+DCU will not request this information from Equifax until you "Opt-in" and agree to the Terms and Conditions presented.

-For members who have opted-in, Equifax will deliver the score to Digital Federal Credit Union, who will post the FICO score and the 2 reason codes to the member's Online Banking page.
+For members who have opted-in, Equifax will deliver the score to DCU, who will post the FICO® Score and the 2 reason codes to the member's Online or Mobile Banking page.